mvolkmann/blog/src/ocaml.md

 OCaml functions are first-class.
 They can take other functions as arguments and can return new functions.

+Function definitions must appear before any calls to them.

 OCaml functions cannot be overridden based on their number of parameters or parameter types.